FastLED/FastLED/PORTING.md

 == Porting fastspi.h ==

 This is where you define the low level interface to the hardware SPI system (including a writePixels method that does a bunch of housekeeping for writing led data).
 Use the fastspi_nop.h file as a reference for the methods that need to be implemented.
 There are ofteh other useful methods that can help with the internals of the SPI code, I recommend taking a look at how the various platforms implement their SPI classes.

+== Porting clockless.h ==

+This is where you define the code for the clockless controllers.
+Across ARM platforms this will usually be fairly similar - though different arm platforms will have different clock sources that you can/should use.